nislab/gensync-benchmarking/README.md

 maxKicks: <INT>
 ```
 - fngprtSize: Size of the fingerprint used to represent an element in the filter.
 Smaller fingerprints save space but tend to increase the false positive rate.
 - bucketSize: This is the number of entries per bucket.
+Larger bucket sizes increase the memory cost of the filter but lower the collision rate.
+Smaller bucket sizes use less memory but are faster with lookup times.
 - filterSize: This is the total number of buckets in the filter.
 Usually 2x to 4x the size of the number of total elements.
 - maxKicks: This is the maximum number of times an element can be kicked from its table before the filter declares it full.

 Bloom Filter
 ```